Facilities for Deaf and Hearing Impaired People

-We have an innovative streaming system for assisted listening and audio description.
-The free MobileConnect app from Sennheiser gives you access to assisted listening or, at certain performances, audio description.
+We have an innovative digital radio frequency system for assisted listening and audio description.
+Our Sennheiser radio receivers give you access to assisted listening and, at certain performances, audio description.

 How To Use

-- Plug in your headphones or induction neck loop
+1. Plug in your headphones or induction neck loop.

 In the case of an emergency, if it is safe to do so, we will try to reunite a dog with its owner prior to evacuating the building.
 If this is not possible, staff will bring your dog to the appropriate assembly point.